sosandroid/FRAM_MB85RC_I2C/README.md

 - **Your chip has device's IDs but not recognized by the lib** _Please open an issue to add it in the lib.
 Provide also all required data such as device's manufacturer, name, IDs and the tests done._

-- **Sleep mode & High speed mode are not supported** _Those Cypress's features are not supported as they require a huge rework of the lib.
+- **Sleep mode & High speed mode are not supported** _Those features are not supported at the moment as they require a huge rework of the lib.
 At this time they seem to be out of scope._

 ## Credits ##
 - [Kevin Townsend](https://github.com/microbuilder) wrote the very first [Adafruit Lib](https://github.com/adafruit/Adafruit_FRAM_I2C) of which this one is forked.